The importance of security

 How does Webscale deliver security?

 Webscale is the only multi-cloud SaaS solution that can offer true 360-degree web application security, by securing transactions from the browser, to the Webscale data plane and deep into the application infrastructure.
 This includes monitoring and analysis through machine learning, detection, mitigation and ongoing protection.
 The deployment is a combination of a decentralized control plane and a distributed data plane that “fronts” application traffic, and real-time backend monitoring and control that protects the application infrastructure (or origin).
 Threats identified by Webscale are instantly blocked, typically without reaching the application infrastructure, reducing load and future capex spend for your infrastructure as well as protecting your brand and revenue.
-Malicious file insertions are instantly identified, servers are quarantined and attackers are blacklisted to provide automatic real-time origin infrastructure protection.
+Malicious file insertions are instantly identified, servers are quarantined and attackers are added to a block list to provide automatic real-time origin infrastructure protection.

 The Webscale security toolkit has many features available to address security needs.